 The weather history (for Ancorage) showed mostly above freezing weather until the 22nd of October. from then to the 28th there were 39 freezing degree days.
 That is enough to make up to three inches of ice, depending when the lake caught.
 There was a 17 thaw degree day warm spell from the 29th to November 2: enough to melt a couple inches and, finally, there was enough cold in the last three days before the incident to add another inch.
 These numbers are rough but they clearly suggest the ice was not overly thick.

 The man was wearing what looks like a full wet suit.
 He did not have the basic tools: A test pole, life jacket, ice claws, throw rope, buddies and the knowledge of how to use them.
 Skating on snow covered ice with thin ice and no tools is simply Russian Roulette....glad it turned out well.

-A man walked onto the ice covered lake about 200 to 300 yards and fell through.
+A man walked onto the ice covered lake about 200 to 300 yards and then fell through.
 A 911 call was placed at 1:15 PM by security people at a nearby golf course.
-The body was found about 5:30 and recovered.
+The body was found about 5:30.
 The ice was described as quite weak.

 The weather from November 23 to December 6 was above freezing.
 A lakeside resident commented to the news that the ice had only been in for a couple of days before the accident.
 It was windy from the 6th on through the accident time (12/9/2016).
 The number of freezing degree days from the 6th to the accident was about 25; enough to grow about 1-3/4" and less if the lake did not catch at the beginning of the cold spell.